Jeffrey W. Johnson: Activities in the Legal Community

 He is a member of the Court Facilities Advisory Committee ("CFAC"), appointed by Chief Justice Cantil-Sakauye in July 2011 to advise the Judicial Council of California on prioritization of courthouse construction projects throughout the state.
 Justice Johnson is a member of the executive committee of CFAC, and is chair of its Courthouse Cost Reduction Subcommittee, which facilitates cost savings in each of the judiciary's courthouse construction and renovation projects and manages implementation of mandated reductions on a day-to-day basis.
 Currently, the judicial branch of the State of California has $4.3 billion in active construction projects across the state.
 Another $1.2 billion in construction projects are currently pending.
 Justice Johnson also serves as a member of the Subcommittee on Courthouse Names, which establishes protocol and provides recommendations for the naming of courthouses statewide.

 He is a director of the Western Justice Center Foundation, which works to educate citizens of all ages about, and to facilitate, nonviolent dispute resolution.
 He has also served terms on the board of the Federal Bar Association and is a lifetime member of the Langston Bar Association.
 Justice Johnson received the Mexican American Bar Association's Judicial Excellence Award in 2008.
 In July 2009, the Coalition of Mental Health Professionals, Inc. recognized Justice Johnson with The Justice Thurgood Marshall Award for Humanitarianism and Judicial Achievement.

 Justice Johnson has served as a guest lecturer in trial advocacy at UCLA School of Law, University of Southern California Gould School of Law, Loyola Law School, and University of West Los Angeles School of Law.
 He has also taught Evidence as an adjunct professor of law at the University West Los Angeles School of Law.

-Allegations of sexual misconduct
+Allegations of sexual misconduct and removal from office

 On January 14, 2019, Johnson was accused of sexual misconduct against several women, including fellow Court of Appeal justices Victoria Gerrard Chaney and Elizabeth A. Grimes, over a fifteen-year period.
-The Commission on Judicial Performance charged him with nine counts of misconduct.
-He has denied all allegations.
+The Commission on Judicial Performance charged him with ten counts of misconduct.
+He denied all allegations.
 A hearing to determine any misconduct began August 5, 2019.
-On June 2, 2020, the Commission on Judicial Performance ordered his removal from the bench, a decision appealable at that time to the California Supreme Court.
-On January 28, 2021, the California Supreme Court rejected hearing his appeal—effectively upholding the commission's decision to remove Justice Johnson from the bench.
+On June 2, 2020, the Commission on Judicial Performance ordered his removal from the bench, finding him liable for 18 acts of prejudicial misconduct (based on 42 separate instances of proven misconduct) including unwanted touching, sexual comments, trying to initiate personal relationships with attorneys, and acting inappropriately while under the influence of alcohol.
+This decision was appealable at that time to the California Supreme Court.
+On January 27, 2021, the California Supreme Court rejected hearing his appeal — effectively upholding the commission's decision to remove Justice Johnson from the bench.